-The ancestral church at the seat of estate was built by the Bebekov family in the first half of the fourteenth century, probably in the place of an older temple, which was established in the thirteenth century at the latest.
-In the mid-fourteenth century, the interior of the temple was decorated with frescoes.
-Probably in the first quarter of the fifteenth century, a late-gothic chapel was built from the north.
+The church was built by the Bebek family, in the seat of their estate, in the first half of the 14th century, probably on the site of an older temple, which was built in the 13th century at the latest.
+To complete the construction work, Juraj Bebek demanded in 1349 from the Pope himself one-day indulgences for the faithful who would visit the church on two appointed holidays and support the construction.
+It probably brought the expected income, because in the mid-fourteenth century the interior of the temple was decorated with frescoes.
+Then, in the first quarter of the 15th century, a late Gothic chapel was added from the north.

 In 1558, the church and village were burnt by the Turks.
 In addition to the destroyed roof, the walls of the nave of the temple suffered greatly.
 In 1617, the destroyed building restored Calvinist’s.
 The nave of the church was shortened from the west, and the new flat ceiling replaced the destroyed gothic vaults.
 Two new windows also appeared in the nave, and more on the wall of the chancel.
 Further repairs were made in the 18th century.
 In 1713, the church received a new roof, and in 1744, a wooden matroneum was restored in the chancel.
 In this century, the appearance of all windows was also unified, which led to the transformation of the oldest ones.